Talk to a lawyer

 Judgment:

 Justice G.R.
-Swaminathan of the Madurai Bench of the Madras High Court ruled in favour of the petitioner, stating that the mandatory installation of CCTV cameras inside spas was a violation of bodily privacy.
+Swaminathan of the Madurai Bench of the Madras High Court ruled in favor of the petitioner, stating that the mandatory installation of CCTV cameras inside spas was a violation of bodily privacy.

 Key observations from the judgment: